QueryCreative/marriedtomassage/README.md

-# netonrails
+# m2m

-This is the second repo for Netrality.
-We are moving from the initial launch to beta by expanding back-end structure and overall capabilities.
+This is the m2m repo.

 Instructions for set-up as follows:

 ## Getting Started

 First, we'll need to be in the root directory of this repo:

-	cd netonrails/
+	cd m2m/

 We need to get all of the necessary gems before booting up the server: